 Metabolic syndrome is a constellation of symptoms that can include excess abdominal fat, high blood triglycerides, low HDL ("good") cholesterol, high blood pressure and insulin resistance (with or without blood sugar abnormalities).
 High insulin levels raise blood triglycerides, increasing heart attack and stroke risk.

-More from our magazine: Tortilla Salad
+More from our magazine: Tips for Talking to Your Doctor

 At the last annual research conference held by the American Institute for Cancer Research (AICR), Harvard Medical School's Dr. Edward Giovannucci reported finding a consistent link between high insulin levels and increased risk of colon cancer in the evidence he had reviewed.
 In laboratory studies, insulin enhances the growth of certain cells that are part of the very early stages of colon cancer.